Shakira: Philanthropy, humanitarian work and politics

 Shakira's wrote an op-ed commentary for Time magazine, published on 30 October 2020 under the title "Shakira: The Parents of 545 Children Are Missing, and the Silence Is Blaring".
-Her immediate concern was the fate of 545 children separated at the U.S.–Mexico border from their parents, whose whereabouts were unknown.
-She strongly criticized the U.S. border control and immigration practices: "How [...] could a nation built on the shoulders of immigrants [...] have such unimaginably cruel immigration policies?".
-"This is not about politics", she asserted, but "the people responsible for this cruel policy ("the harm caused to these innocent children") must be held accountable".
-She noted that "speaking up isn't always easy, especially when one is not an American citizen and can be perceived as an outsider commenting on domestic policies".
-She introduced herself as "the daughter of a New Yorker", referring to the place of birth of her father.
+She strongly criticized the U.S. border control and immigration practices, asking "How ... could a nation built on the shoulders of immigrants ... have such unimaginably cruel immigration policies?"
+She asserted that "This is not about politics.
+There is simply no justification for the harm caused to these innocent children, and the people responsible for this cruel policy must be held accountable."
 On International Women's Day, 8 March 2021, Global Citizen wrote about "14 feminist heroes one should know and celebrate".
-Shakira was listed alongside a diverse group of well-known female personalities that included Beyoncé, Jane Fonda, Hillary Clinton, Winnie Mandela, and Dolly Parton.
+Shakira was listed alongside a diverse group of well-known female personalities.